survivejs/webpack-book/manuscript/building_with_webpack/01_enabling_sourcemaps.md

 ## Conclusion

 Sourcemaps can be convenient during development.
-They provide us better means to debug our applications as we can still examine the original code over generated one.
-They can be useful even for production usage and allow you to debug issues while serving a client friendly version of your application.
+They provide us with better means to debug our applications as we can still examine the original code over a generated one.
+They can be useful even for production usage and allow you to debug issues while serving a client-friendly version of your application.